schneidmaster/actioncable-modules/README.md

 Versioning of this package will match the versioning of the related Rails gem (starting with 5.0.0).
 Any minor version bumps for project-specific bugs will be hyphenated on the third semver point, e.g. `5.0.0-1`.

+New versions will be published to npm for each new stable version of Rails.
+Beta and rc versions (tagged `beta` and `rc` respectively) will be published if the corresponding Rails beta/rc contains any changes to the ActionCable frontend code.

 ## Installation

 ```